CMSgov/dpc-app/README.md

 ```

 By default, the services will attempt to load the `local.application.conf` file from the current execution directory.
-This can be overriden in two ways.
+This can be overridden in two ways.
 1. Passing `ENV={dev,test,prod}` will load a `{dev,test,prod}.application.conf` file from the service resources directory.
 1. Manually specifying a configuration file after the server command `server src/main/resources/application.conf` will directly load that configuration set.